X01XX/UES-LISP/README.md

 A rewrite of the Unorthodox-Expert-System (UES) project in Rust, to LISP (gcl).

 See README and theory.html in the Rust project.
+There are a lot of good things in theory.html.
+Even if you don't like the project, see the addendum
+Why does backward-chaining sometimes work, when forward-chaining does not?

 To try new ideas.